 What to do there: Visit the island’s large nature reserve and peer into the sparkling waters of Specchio di Venere, a lake in a volcanic crater.
 You can swim in the refreshing lake waters and slather volcanic mud all over your body for a natural spa experience.
 The saltwater lake of Laghetto delle Ondine is another top place to swim.
 Kayak around the rocky shores and see natural stone arches and other interesting features, go diving to discover more about the underwater world, and spend days fishing in the sunshine.
 Follow diverse hiking paths around the rugged island, admiring the views and natural details, or hop in the saddle for a few hours (or longer!) of excellent mountain biking.
 Tour the verdant and lush wine-growing areas on the island and visit local wineries to learn about techniques and to sample local drinks.
 Visit Cunelie to see the remains of many old tombs, walk around the remains of the Barbacane castle, and see the unusual dome-topped single-level huts that are scattered all around the island.

 Why it’s awesome: The birthplace of pizza, the huge city of Naples is one of the oldest continually occupied places across the world.
 Founded by the Greeks in the 7th century BC, the historic heart is a UNESCO-listed site with more than 400 churches and historical sites.
 There are also many excellent open-air markets throughout the city where visitors can observe local life and pick up a range of goods.
-Quieter in terms of tourism than other major Italian cities, it’s a terrific place to add somewhere different to your Italy itinerary.
+Quieter in terms of tourism than other major Italian cities, it’s a terrific place to add somewhere different to your Italian itinerary.
 The city is, however, known for its strong Mafia links—it’s better to stick in a group and explore with a local guide.
-There is definitely an edgy and gritty vibe to the city.
+Italy is generally safe as is Naples, but there is definitely an edgy and gritty vibe to the city.